The Oval

 Committee Room

-The intimate and prestigious committee room has played host to many famous names from the worlds of royalty, politics, entertainment, sport and more.
+The intimate and prestigious committee room has played host to many famous names from the worlds of royalty, politics, entertainment, sports, and more.
 It is an ideal spot to enjoy the hospitality of the club President and committee as you watch the game.

 The Kia Oval tour gives you unique access to this inner sanctum, allowing you a rare chance to feel its atmosphere and sense of tradition.